xanderekpl/20486-DevelopingASPNETMVCWebApplications/Instructions/20486C/20486C_MOD13_DEMO.md

 # Lesson 1: Developing a Web API

-### Demonstration: How to Explore a Web API by Using Internet Explorer
+### Demonstration: How to Explore a Web API by Using Microsoft Edge

 #### Preparation Steps